 At the end of the day the majority of people who pick-up paddle boarding do it because it is enjoyable.
 It is fun and makes them happy when they wade into the water with paddle in hand and board in tow.
 That joy and happiness only grows when you share the experience with your friends and family.

 Besides getting a good group workout, SUPing with those your care about allows you to share an experience that cannot be replicated on land.
-The freedom and exhilaration of adventure coupled with the camaraderie and bonds that hold you and circle together are priceless.
+The freedom and exhilaration of adventure coupled with the camaraderie and bonds that hold you and your circle together are priceless.
 Paddle boarding gives you the opportunity to transport you and your group to intimate settings and experiences that your group will remember and talk about for years to come.

 For the majority of people, Stand Up Paddle Boarding is a bit of a curiosity and for many this is enough for them to give it a try.
 These days, more and more SUP schools are popping up on ocean sides, lakesides and rivers around the world.
 While some see it as a new activity that they can sink their teeth into, others view it as a new sport to dominate.
 But, no matter what your motive is for getting into this great passtime, everyone feels the benefit in some form.